adang1345/delvewheel/README.md

 - `delvewheel` reads DLL file headers to determine which libraries a wheel depends on.
 DLLs that are loaded at runtime using `ctypes`/`cffi` (from Python) or `LoadLibrary` (from C/C++) will be missed.
 You can, however, specify additional DLLs to vendor into the wheel using the `--add-dll` option.
 If you elect to do this, it is your responsibility to ensure that the DLL is found at load time.
 - Wheels created using `delvewheel` are not guaranteed to work on systems older than Windows 7 SP1.
 If you intend to create a wheel for an old Windows system, you should test the resultant wheel thoroughly.
 If it turns out that getting the wheel to work on an older system simply requires an extra DLL, you can use the `--add-dll` flag to vendor additional DLLs into the wheel.
 - To avoid DLL hell, we mangle the file names of most DLLs that are vendored into the wheel.
 This way, a Python process that tries loading a vendored DLL does not end up using a different DLL with the same name.
-Due to a limitation in the [`machomachomangler`](https://github.com/njsmith/machomachomangler) dependency, `delvewheel` is unable to name-mangle DLLs containing extra data at the end of the binary.
+Due to a limitation in the [`machomachomangler`](https://github.com/njsmith/machomachomangler) dependency, `delvewheel` is unable to name-mangle DLLs whose dependents contain extra data at the end of the binary.
 If your DLL was created with MinGW, you can use the `strip` utility to remove the extra data.
 Otherwise, use the `--no-mangle` flag.
-- `delvewheel` cannot repair a wheel that contains extension modules targeting more than one CPU architecture (e.g. both 32-bit x86 and 64-bit x86).
+- `delvewheel` cannot repair a wheel that contains extension modules targeting more than one CPU architecture (e.g. both `win32` and `win_amd64`).
 You should create a separate wheel for each CPU architecture and repair each individually.